foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/axs-openocd.md

 ## Troubleshooting

-!!! question

-    OpenOCD prints "JTAG scan chain interrogation failed: all ones", then there is a lot of messages "Warn : target is still running!".
+### OpenOCD prints "JTAG scan chain interrogation failed: all ones", then there is a lot of messages "Warn : target is still running!"

-!!! answer

 An invalid JTAG adapter configuration is used: SDP USB data-port is used with configuration for standalone Digilent-HS cable, or vice versa.
-To resolve problem fix file `board/snps_axs10{1,2}.cfg` or
-    `board/snps_axs103_hs36.cfg` depending on what board is being used.
+To resolve problem fix file `board/snps_axs10{1,2}.cfg` or `board/snps_axs103_hs36.cfg` depending on what board is being used.

-!!! question

-    OpenOCD prints "JTAG scan chain interrogation failed: all zeros".
+### OpenOCD prints "JTAG scan chain interrogation failed: all zeros"

-!!! answer

 It is likely that position of JP1402 jumper does not match the debug interface you are trying to use.
 Remove jumper if you are using external debug cable, or place jumper if you are using embedded FT2232 chip.

-!!! question

-    OpenOCD prints that is has found "UNEXPECTED" device in the JTAG chain.
+### OpenOCD prints that is has found "UNEXPECTED" device in the JTAG chain.

-!!! answer

 This means that OpenOCD configuration of JTAG chain does not match settings of jumpers on your CPU card.

-!!! question

-    I am loading application into target memory, however memory is still all zeros.
+### I am loading application into target memory, however memory is still all zeros.

-!!! answer

 This might happen if you are using AXC001 CPU card and bootloader has not been executed.
 Either run bootloader for the selected core or configure core to start in autonomous mode and reset board after that - so bootloader will execute.

-!!! question

-    OpenOCD prints "target is still running!" after a CTRL+C has been done on the GDB client side.
+### OpenOCD prints "target is still running!" after a CTRL+C has been done on the GDB client side.

-!!! answer

 There is an issue with EM6 core in AXS101 - after OpenOCD writes `DEBUG.FH` bit to do a force halt of the core, JTAG TAP of this core still occasionally returns a status that core is running, even though it has been halted.
 To avoid problem do not try to break execution with Ctrl+C when using EM6 on AXS101.